Home » Posts tagged 'short stories'

-I’m standing in the lobby of one of a breathtaking luxury hotel.
+I am standing in the lobby of a breathtaking luxury hotel.

 ‘We’ve heard about your Hotel Stories,’ says one.
 ‘They sound fabulous – a little bit spicy, a little bit mysterious, loads of strong women.
 Are they based on real life?’

-‘Absolutely not,’ I say to the group of hotel professionals.
-‘They all spring fully-formed from my imagination.
+‘Absolutely not,’ I say to the group of hotel managers and luxury travel experts.
+‘The stories spring fully-formed from my imagination.
 But enough about me.
-Has anything weird or remarkable happened in any of your properties recently?’
+Has anything weird or stimulating happened in any of your properties recently?’

-‘Weird or remarkable barely suffices to describe what happened at a hotel managed by an old friend of mine in London last week,’ says one.
+‘Weird or stimulating barely suffices to describe what happened at my hotel in London last week,’ says the general manager of a legendary five-star property.
 ‘Let me tell you about it…’

-So what’s in the Hotel Stories; and why should you read them?
+So what is in the Hotel Stories; and why should you read them?

 The first reason you should read the Hotel Stories is The Two Rooms.
-Key plot ingredients are an unspeakably obnoxious male guest; a Prime Minister on a moral crusade; a high-class call-girl; some cigar-smoking Russian ice-hockey fans; an angry Japanese sushi chef; and a startling twist.
+Read about Mr Burke, an unspeakably obnoxious guest; a Prime Minister on a moral crusade; a high-class call-girl; some cigar-smoking Russian ice-hockey fans; an angry Japanese sushi chef; and a startling twist.
 Is it my favourite?
 Perhaps it is.

-The second reason is The White Blouse, set somewhere in the Former Soviet Union in a hotel with some ugly problems including bribery; corruption; and a guest with deeply unpleasant proclivities.
-The White Blouse has a couple of scenes which are not for the squeamish.
+The second reason is The White Blouse.
+Somewhere in the Former Soviet Union is a hotel with some ugly problems including bribery; corruption; and a guest with unpleasant proclivities.
+The White Blouse contains scenes which are not for the squeamish.
 Actually, all of the Hotel Stories are intended for adult readers.